gighiveThese are instructions to get up and running with Gighive for users with Docker already installed.

 cat gighive-one-shot-bundle.tgz.sha256

-The outputs should match (but don’t need to be the same sha, as the bundles are subject to change):
+The outputs should match, but they do not need to match the example SHA below because the bundles are subject to change.

 d7d4d03adf70f5c023000a8a884355e9442d01a20b57fc2a45a69f50b6537500 gighive-one-shot-bundle.tgz